Me1wen/Me1wen/README.md

 # Hi, I'm Yiyang Lei (Kenny)

-I'm a Business Analytics graduate focused on data analytics, SQL, Python, and business problem-solving.
+I'm a Business Analytics graduate focused on data analytics and business problem-solving.

 I use SQL and Python to clean datasets, build analytical workflows, evaluate models, and translate results into business recommendations.